NLA MT25, QR algorithm

 - Connections to computing the SVD:

-- The SVD decomposition is closely related to the eigenvalue decomposition of symmetric matrices (since the singular values are the eigenvalues of $A^\top A$)
+- The SVD decomposition is closely related to the eigenvalue decomposition of symmetric matrices (since the singular values of $A$ are the square roots of the eigenvalues of $A^\top A$)

 - However in the SVD algorithm, $U$ and $V$ are allowed to be different so you can modify the algorithm to save some of the work that was used to make sure the matrices pre- and post- multiplying the eigenvalue matrix were the same